All insights

 By Winfred Quek, Associate Marketing Consultant · CEA R073319H · Crestbrick Pte Ltd (L31010886H) · Published 3 July 2026

-Quick answer: Bukit Timah has already run the experiment Dunearn House buyers are about to join.
+Quick answer: Bukit Timah has already run the experiment Dunearn House buyers just joined.
 Per DecouplingExpertise, Fourth Avenue Residences buyers entered at S$2,345 psf and made about S$346k over 4.4 years, a disappointing 3.2% annually.
 Forett at Bukit Timah buyers entered at S$1,928 psf and made about S$486k over 4.1 years, 5.7% annually.
 The Linq at Beauty World entered at S$2,143 psf and returned about S$459k, also 5.7%.
 Same market, same window: entry price made the difference.
-Dunearn House's analyst consensus range is S$2,900 to S$3,100 psf (unofficial, confirmed only at the 25 July 2026 launch) against a COS.sg estimated breakeven near S$2,558 psf.
-Where inside that range you enter, and whether you can hold the recommended 6 to 7 year minimum, will decide your exit more than anything else about the project.
+Dunearn House launched 25 to 26 July 2026 at an average of S$3,140 psf (56% sold, 212 of 380 units), above the pre launch analyst consensus of S$2,900 to S$3,100 psf, against a COS.sg estimated breakeven near S$2,558 psf.
+Where within that outcome your specific unit lands, and whether you can hold the recommended 6 to 7 year minimum, will decide your exit more than anything else about the project.

 Most launch reviews spend their word count on facilities and finishes.
 Almost none spend it on the only question that determines whether you make money: what your future buyer will be willing and able to pay.
 DecouplingExpertise's Dunearn House review is the exception, and its core exhibit is a project one neighbourhood over that looked equally compelling at launch.
 This article works through that exhibit properly, gives the counterpoint fair airtime, and then applies the framework to the numbers Dunearn House buyers will face on 25 July.